kant/puppeteer-recorder/readme.md

 A good article on the topic seems to be this: https://umaar.com/dev-tips/241-puppeteer-recorder

-Playwrght supposedly also has a recording option, available through its CLI: https://www.infoq.com/news/2020/10/playwright-records-scripts-tests
+Playwright supposedly also has a recording option, available through its CLI: https://www.infoq.com/news/2020/10/playwright-records-scripts-tests

 I have not found good authoritative documentation for these features in either